 - Your insurance claim or lawsuit against an at-fault third party

-Both actions have procedural rules to follow and deadlines that must be met in order for you to get fair compensation.
-You’re much more likely to succeed with both claims and apt to get a better settlement from each if have an experienced lawyer in your corner.
+Both actions have procedural rules to follow and deadlines that must be met in order for you to get compensation.